cadia-lvl/POS/README.md

-# POS tagger for Icelandic
+# POS tagger and lemmatizer for Icelandic
-The goal of this project is to create a part-of-speech tagger for Icelandic using the revised fine-grained tagging schema for Icelandic.
+The goal of this project is to create a combined part-of-speech tagger and lemmatizer for Icelandic using the revised fine-grained tagging schema for Icelandic.
-For further information about the schema see [MIM-GOLD on CLARIN-IS](https://repository.clarin.is/repository/xmlui/handle/20.500.12537/40) (the description pdf).
+For further information about the schema see [MIM-Gold on CLARIN-IS](https://repository.clarin.is/repository/xmlui/handle/20.500.12537/40) (the description pdf).

-This work is based on the ABLTagger (in [References](#references)) but with some model modifications and runs on PyTorch 1.6.0.
+This work is based on the ABLTagger (in [References](#references)) but with considerable model modifications and runs on Python 3.8, PyTorch 1.7.0 and [transformers 4.1.1](https://github.com/huggingface/transformers).

 # Table of Contents
 - [POS tagger for Icelandic](#pos-tagger-for-icelandic)